 - the sort of records contained in the archive – such as minutes, correspondence, deeds, maps, photographs, films, oral histories

-- the period of time the records cover – e.g. circa 1750-1900
+- the period of time the records cover – e.g., circa 1750-1900

 You may attach up to three images if you would like.
 Again, please ensure that these images relate to the specific collection that will be catalogued.

 Our goal is that the Archives Revealed programme will ensure that significant archive collections – representing the lives and perspectives of all people across the UK – are made accessible to the public for research and enjoyment.
-We have developed 6 aims for the programme, which you can find on our ‘about Archives Revealed‘ webpage.

-Aim 1 of Archives Revealed is to make significant collections, which would otherwise remain hidden, accessible to national and local audiences.
+The first aim of Archives Revealed is to make significant collections, which would otherwise remain hidden, accessible to national and local audiences.

 Prompts for your response: